idealist84/public/README.md

 ### Reports
 Specify:
--state or organization receiving the report
+- state or organization receiving the report
--start and end dates (inclusive) of the report
+- start and end dates (inclusive) of the report

 Report will include:
--physician name and state medical license number
+- physician name and state medical license number
--date report was generated
+- date report was generated
--activity list, including the city and state of the sponsoring organization's headquarters -summary of total credit hours completed during the specified time period
+- activity list, including the city and state of the sponsoring organization's headquarters
+- summary of total credit hours completed during the specified time period

 ## Future
--add upload capability, to have a central repository for CME certificates.
+- add upload capability, to have a central repository for CME certificates.
--generate PDFs for easy printing.
+- generate PDFs for easy printing.
--create API for medical boards to obtain this information digitally
+- create API for medical boards to obtain this information digitally

 ## Contributors
 [@idealist84](https://github.com/idealist84)